-An institution is a complex organization composed of many organizational units designed to accomplish different purposes or functions.
-To aid in the classification and analysis of financial information, the following functional areas are to be used in the accounting system and represent the second and third digits in the account coding system.
+An institution is a complex organization composed of many porgram units designed to accomplish different purposes or functions.
+To aid in the classification and analysis of financial information, the following functional areas are to be used in the accounting system and represent the second set of 6-digit codes.